savaliarushi977/Exercise-Routine/README.md

 - Image filenames **exactly match the exercise names** (e.g., `Pushups.webp`).
 - This approach is ideal for local development and GitHub-hosted demos.

-> ⚠️ For deployment to Netlify/Vercel, consider using Cloudinary or Imgur for hosting images.

 ---